giovanniboscu/continuous-section-field/docs/aes/nrel_case/validation_comparison_summary_all_b.md

 * `Uy`: transverse tip displacement;
 * `Rz`: torsional tip rotation;
 * `Gauss points`: internal section-sampling points per OpenSees beam element;
-* `Section evaluations`: number of CSF section evaluations used by the CSF-to-OpenSees projection;
+* `Section evaluations`: number of CSF section evaluations used by the CSF-to-OpenSees sampling;
 * relative error: `100 * (OpenSees - reference) / reference`, reported as a percentage.

 The number of section evaluations is reported because it measures how many times the continuous CSF sectional field is sampled to build the OpenSees beam model.
-It is therefore a property of the solver projection, not of the YAML model definition.
+It is therefore a property of the solver sampling, not of the YAML model definition.

 ## Numerical tables